Islene888/ab_web/README.md

 ### Q1: Is a tag the same as an experiment?

-No. A tag represents a **business domain** (e.g., retention, chat\_entry), not a single experiment.
+No. A tag represents a **business domain** (e.g., chat_model、 recommendation ), not a single experiment.
 The system will pull all related experiments under this tag and use the **latest phase only** for analysis.

 ### Q2: Will each run generate multiple results?